Summer Fellows Program FAQs

 No, the Stanford Summer Fellows Program is a residential program.
 As such, all participants are required to live on campus, as described above.
 If you have questions about the residential requirement, please contact the program staff.

-What if I need housing on campus after SSFP ends (between the end of Summer Session and the beginning of Fall Quarter)?
+What if I need housing on campus after SSFP ends (between the end of SSFP and the beginning of Fall Quarter)?